tonethar/IGME-230-GDD-2017-Fall/weekly/Week-10-Notes.md

 # Week 10 Notes

 ## I. Topics covered this week
-This week, we will be looking over the [Adventure Game](../notes/HW-adventure.md) example, which contains some "good stuff" and might be a good starting point for some of your projects.
+This week, we will be looking over the [Adventure Game](../notes/HW-adventure.md) example, which contains some "good stuff" and might be a nice starting point for some of your projects.
 In particular, this exercise covers:

 - Tiling sprites in the DOM
 - Keyboard controls